 How to Save on Character Meals

 Want to do a character meal?
+Up until recently, some of the travel sites offered discount character meal vouchers, but those programs have now been discontinued, making it harder to find true savings on character meals.
+One thing you can do is to choose the right meal.
+Some will be much more expensive then others (find a comparison of them all here).
 Consider choosing breakfast or lunch over dinner (the savings here can really add up depending on how many ppl you have in your party).
 I prefer it too, as my kids are still energetic and love meeting the characters.
 We like to plan a day where we do a late character breakfast so its more like brunch, and then a light dinner to balance out the cost of character meal some.

 - Safeway runs a get 4x the gas rewards on gift card purchases from time to time.
 They sell Disneyland gift cards in their gift card section.
 It cost my family over $100 to enjoy a character breakfast, so that is about $.40 off per gallon discount (saves me around $10 for a fill up, so I consider that $10 off my meal)!

 - Fred Meyer (Kroger Stores) pays you on your rewards points in cash back rewards